gianfrancodemarco/resume-builder/README.md

 # Resume Builder

 A modern, single-page resume builder application built with Vue 3 and Vuetify.
-Create professional resumes with a beautiful UI and export them as HTML or PDF.
+Create professional resumes with a beautiful UI and export them as HTML, PDF or JSON.

 ![Resume Builder Screenshot](screenshot.png)

 ## Features

 - 🎨 **Modern UI**: Clean and intuitive interface built with Vuetify 3
-- 📝 **Real-time Preview**: See your changes instantly
+- 📝 **Real-time Preview**: See your changes instantly with live preview
 - 🔄 **Dynamic Sections**: Add, remove, and reorder sections as needed
 - 🎯 **Customizable Details**: Flexible detail fields with link support
 - 🎭 **Style Customization**: Customize colors, typography, and layout
-- 💾 **Export Options**: Download as HTML or PDF
+- 💾 **Multiple Export Formats**: Download as HTML, PDF, or JSON
 - 🔒 **Privacy First**: Everything stays in your browser
 - 💾 **Save/Load**: Import and export your resume data as JSON
+- 🤖 **AI CV Conversion**: Convert existing CVs using AI models
+- 🔍 **Zoom Controls**: Zoom in/out for better editing experience
+- 📱 **Mobile Responsive**: Works seamlessly on desktop and mobile devices
+- 🎯 **Section Navigation**: Quick navigation between resume sections
+- 📚 **CV Writing Guide**: Access to comprehensive CV writing resources

 ## Getting Started